-“The first galaxies in the early universe may illuminate what type of dark matter we have today,” says Mark Vogelsberger, associate professor of physics in MIT’s Kavli Institute for Astrophysics and Space Research.
+“The first galaxies in the early universe may illuminate what type of dark matter we have today,” says Mark Vogelsberger, associate professor of physics in MIT’s Kavli Institute for Astrophysics and Space Research about one of the great mysteries of modern physics.
 “Either we see this filament pattern, and fuzzy dark matter is plausible, or we don’t, and we can rule that model out.
 We now have a blueprint for how to do this.”

 Dark matter was likely the starting ingredient for brewing up the very first galaxies in the universe.
 Shortly after the Big Bang, particles of dark matter would have clumped together in gravitational “halos,” pulling surrounding gas into their cores, which over time cooled and condensed into the first galaxies.

 Although dark matter is considered the backbone to the structure of the universe, scientists know very little about its nature, as the particles have so far evaded detection.

 In 2019 scientists at MIT, Princeton University, and Cambridge University found that the early universe, and the very first galaxies, would have looked very different depending on the nature of dark matter.
 For the first time, the team has simulated what early galaxy formation would have looked like if dark matter were “fuzzy,” rather than cold or warm.

 The image below shows simulations of how galaxies form in cold, warm and fuzzy (left to right) dark matter scenarios.
 (Universities of Princeton, Sussex, Cambridge).